SpunBlue/FNF-Blueberry-Engine/README.md

 [Blueberry Engine Discord](https://discord.gg/ct6VQqE6Mu)

 ## Licenses
 If you haven't noticed, there are 2 Licenses in this Repo.
-I'm not sure if this is allowed so if it isn't ignore everything except the Apache 2.0 License, especially if the other License(s) are not legally biding, I would consult with a legal professional but I'm pretty sure that requires money.
+I'm not sure if this is allowed so if it isn't ignore everything except the Apache 2.0 License, especially if the other License(s) are not legally binding, I would consult with a legal professional but I'm pretty sure that requires money.

 But if everything is good, the [Apache 2.0](https://github.com/SpunBlue/FNF-Blueberry-Engine/blob/main/LICENSE) License is used for all assets, source code, etc., Except for everything located in [source/engine/modding](https://github.com/SpunBlue/FNF-Blueberry-Engine/blob/main/source/engine/modding) which is all under the license of [DSMS](https://github.com/SpunBlue/FNF-Blueberry-Engine/blob/main/source/engine/modding/LICENSE) License.